The Distributional Reward Critic Framework for Reinforcement Learning Under Perturbed Rewards: Experimental Results

 \subsection{Experimental Setup}

-\paragraph{Algorithms} The methods introduced for perturbed rewards in this paper and in the baselines we consider can be applied to any RL algorithm.
-Thus, we compare all methods as applied to some popular algorithms such as Proximal Policy Optimization (PPO)~\cite{schulman2017proximal}, Deep Deterministic Policy Gradient (DDPG)~\cite{lillicrap2015continuous}, and Deep Q Network (DQN)~\cite{mnih2013playing}, covering on-policy and off-policy algorithms.
-The methods introduced by this paper are \textbf{DRC} (with $n_r$ and reward range) and \textbf{GDRC} (without any information).
-For baselines, we compare to the original algorithms mentioned above, RE \cite{romoff2018reward}, and SR (SR and/or SR\_W) \cite{wang2020reinforcement}.
-Each method has its reward averaged over 10 seeds and 20 random trials after the training and +/- shows the standard error in Appendix~\ref{appendix:e}.
+\paragraph{Algorithms} The methods introduced for perturbed rewards in this paper and previous work can be applied to any RL algorithm.
+Thus, we compare all methods as applied to some popular algorithms such as PPO~\cite{schulman2017proximal}, DDPG~\cite{lillicrap2015continuous}, and DQN~\cite{mnih2013playing}, covering on-policy and off-policy algorithms.
+The baseline methods other than the original algorithms are the Reward Estimation (RE)~\cite{romoff2018reward} method and Surrogate Reward~(SR/SR\_W)~\cite{wang2020reinforcement} methods (SR estimates the confusion matrix and SR\_W receives the true confusion matrix as input).
+Our proposed methods are Distributional Reward Critic~\textbf{(DRC)} and General Distributional Reward Critic~\textbf{(GDRC)}.
+The hyperparameters are provided in Appendix~\ref{appendix:d}.

-\paragraph{Environments} We first consider two simple control tasks, Pendulum and CartPole (the environments tested by SR).
-Then we consider some more complex Mujoco environments: Hopper-v3, HalfCheetah-v3, Walker2d-v3, and Reacher-v2~\cite{todorov2012mujoco} (the environments tested by RE).
+\paragraph{Environments} First, we consider complex Mujoco environments: Hopper, HalfCheetah, Walker2d, and Reacher~\cite{todorov2012mujoco} (the environments tested by RE), where SR cannot be applied due to the complexity of the state-action space, but our methods can, demonstrating their broader applicability.
+Then we consider two discrete control tasks, Pendulum and CartPole (the environments tested by SR and SR\_W), and show that our performance is also dominant in these settings.

 \paragraph{Perturbations}